Serechops/Serechops-Stash/plugins/sceneSpecsOverlay/README.md

 # sceneSpecsOverlay

-A [Stash](https://github.com/stashapp/stash) plugin that keeps the native scene specs overlay by default, then swaps to a custom one-line panel on scene-card hover.
+A [Stash](https://github.com/stashapp/stash) plugin that keeps the native scene specs overlay by default, then swaps to a custom panel on scene-card hover.

 ---